Juan-Betancourt/VIPhotography/README.md

 * Set the site to a live server with AWS cloud to store the photos

-*  If user cancels appointment the calander with grey out for 3 days not allowing users to take spot if user decides to change their mind and reschdule
+*  If user cancels appointment the calendar with grey out for 3 days not allowing users to take spot if user decides to change their mind and reschedule

-* Pop up when seleting a date that if the appointment is close to two weeks the user is charged 10% with an accept and decline clickable button
+* Pop up when selecting a date that if the appointment is close to two weeks the user is charged 10% with an accept and decline clickable button

-* Remove Admin page from clint access
+* Remove Admin page from client access

 * In the aboutus.ejs  add a images for each person to click and go to their Linkedin page

 * Ensure photos are not doubles show up